By Sue Wight

 Stop and think for a moment – how did your children learn to walk and talk?
 Did you have to invest in lots of specialised equipment or expensive programs?
 Of course not.
 Learning without expense doesn’t have to end there.
 Even if you have decided that natural learning sounds way too risky for you, give some thought to what can be learnt in your household whilst the children accompany and assist you in your normal weekly activities.
 Once you start to think about taking advantage of the learning opportunities that your life naturally presents, you will be amazed at how many there are and how little they cost.
 If you wish, you can supplement these experiences with some cheap workbooks.

 Think about your normal household activities.
 Cooking is a great home education activity where children can learn maths (practical measurement with the scales, fractions with cups and spoon measurements etc.), science (how things react together with heat etc.), and English skills (learning to read recipes and talking about the process of cooking) as well as spending some enjoyable time with you and learning to cook.

 Start to think of the conversations you have as an essential part of your home education.
 Even when you are talking about something mundane, the children are getting experience with speaking and listening – both are skills which are specifically addressed in the primary school English curriculum.
 Your children may also be learning other subjects at the same time.
 Many early mathematical concepts for example are covered very naturally in conversation – empty, full, heavy, light, close, far, less than, more than, on top of.
 These things are taught in grade prep Maths.
-You don’t need to spend any money to teach your children these things – you have all the equipment you need in your kitchen cupboards and at the tip of your tongue.
+You don’t need to spend any money to teach your children these things – you have all the equipment you need in your kitchen cupboards, your toy box and at the tip of your tongue.

 Your conversational learning can cover many things – from the day’s news to why the sky is blue.
 Keep on talking and keep on listening, and learning will just keep happening for free.